-Returns the results of applying a match specification to some objects stored in a table.
+Applies a match specification to some objects stored in a table and returns a non-empty list of the results.
 The table, the match specification, and the number of objects that are matched are all defined by Continuation, which has been returned by a prior call to select/1 or select/3.